phone icon

 Can Lack Of Intimacy Be Considered Grounds For Divorce?

 As Family Law attorneys, we get a lot of questions about divorce.
 One question that many people are embarrassed to ask is whether withholding sex can be grounds for divorce.
 The lack of intimacy in a marriage can be difficult to quantify, but it can be grounds for divorce, with some caveats.
+Georgia has both no-fault and fault-based divorce.
+To fall under the fault-based category in Georgia, your marriage must match one of these thirteen categorizations.

 1) Intermarriage between certain relatives